A special place... The Isles of Scilly are one of only two places in England where Manx Shearwaters breed

 We need YOUR help to protect our important seabird heritage

-The Isles of Scilly Seabird Recovery Project is the most recent rat eradication project to take place in the UK, following successful eradications on other islands, including Lundy (Bristol Channel), Canna and Sanday (Inner Hebrides) and Ramsey (Pembrokeshire).
+The Isles of Scilly Seabird Recovery Project is one of the most recent (since one took place during winter 2015-2016 on the Shiant Islands) rat eradication project to take place in the UK, following successful eradications on other islands, including Lundy (Bristol Channel), Canna and Sanday (Inner Hebrides) and Ramsey (Pembrokeshire).
 Across the world, hundreds of islands are being restored in this way.